-Amortization of the debt discount associated with the Term Loan was approximately \$0.2 million and \$0.2 million for the three and six months ended June 30, 2022, respectively, and was recorded in interest expense in the Unaudited Statements of Operations.
-The Company had no expense related to debt discount amortization in 2021.
+Amortization of the debt discount associated with the Term Loan was approximately \$0.2 million for the three months ended March 31, 2023 and was recorded in interest expense in the Unaudited Statements of Operations.
+Amortization of the debt discount associated with the Term Loan was approximately \$19,400 for the three months ended March 31, 2022 and was recorded in interest expense in the Unaudited Statements of Operations.